-The course includes an industry or community mini-internship, an orientation camp in the first semester of in first year, and a student-organised conference in the year of study.
+The course includes an industry or community mini-internship, an orientation camp before the start of classes in the first semester of first year, and a student-organised conference in the final year of study.
 A Global Experience option is also available in the second year.

 Western Civilisation